Write On!

 Hey, I’m Rachel.

-I’m an 8-time self-published author and 14+ year award-winning blogger.
+I’m a self-published author and 14+ year award-winning blogger.
 I’m the founder of Alive in the Fire.
 I am passionate about helping women tell their stories, show up authentically online, and find success in their creative endeavors.

 I started this group because even though I’ve been a writer my whole life, it took me a long time to find the confidence to publish my work and open myself up to feedback.